Managing asbestos in schools

 • any person at or in the immediate vicinity of the workplace, for example neighbours along boundary fences

-• anyone occupying premises in the immediate vicinity of the workplace, (e.g. after school care programmes).
+• anyone occupying premises in the immediate vicinity of the workplace, (for example, after school care programmes).

 Communications must clearly state: